yuribajraa-png/git-demo/README.md

 # git-demo
-this is the demo for git and gitHub session. author signing off
+this is the demo for git and gitHub session. <br>
+author signing off